Chapter 32 : Fireworks

 I leaned forward on my knees, heart pounding furiously in my ears.
-Grabbing Potter’s tie and squeezing my eyes shut, I yanked him forward and his lips went crashing down on mine.
+Grabbing Potter’s tie and squeezing my eyes shut, I yanked him forward, and his lips went crashing down on mine.

 There was a frozen second when Potter did nothing, stoic and unresponsive as a board.
 Spell light flashed behind my closed eyelids.
 The ground shook underneath us.

-And then, Potter dropped his wand to the floor as all the tension in his shoulders slipped away.
+And then, Potter dropped his wand to the floor as all the tension in his shoulders melted away.
 With a muffled, defeated groan, he shoved his hands into my hair, cupping my face, and kissed me back harder than I’d ever been kissed before.

 But I knew I could only distract him so long.
-Already, he was pulling back, and as much as I grappled at him, he was coming back to his senses.
+Already, he was pulling back, and as much as I grappled at him, he was coming to his senses.

 Those hazel eyes flashed open again.
 “I’ll come back for you,” he murmured.
 "Promise."

-And then stood up, grabbed his wand off the floor, and was striding off into the chaos, into the literal war waging on behind our shield.
+And then he stood up, grabbed his wand off the floor, and was striding off into the chaos, into the literal war waging on behind our shield.

 I could do nothing but sit on my knees, blinking desperately, and watch as he vanished within seconds.